AI & Automation

 • Reviews.
 There’s a lot of intel you can get from reviews.
 For example, if the tool doesn’t offer a free plan, you can get firsthand accounts on its usability, learning curve, and more.
 It will also help you learn about repeating issues like deliverability problems, bad tech support, or scammy policies.

-There’s no such thing as a 100% perfect email marketing automation tool — however, using all this information, you can find a perfect match for your business.
+There’s no such thing as a 100% perfect email marketing automation tool — however, using all this information, you can find a practical match for your business.

 The email marketing automation market offers an abundance of tools, differing in features, prices, and other characteristics.
 To help you find the right fit, we’ve rounded up 11 of the best email automation tools.